-E7-H3 - DRY BEAN/PEA/LENTIL
+E7-J2 - DRY BEAN/PEA/SUNFLOWER

 - E7.
-Raptor (imazamox) at 4 fl oz applied POST or when preceded by a soil applied grass herbicide registered in dry bean controls many annual grass and broadleaf weeds, including nightshade, with limited crop rotation restrictions.
+Raptor (imazamox) at 4 fl oz applied POST or when preceded by a soil-applied grass herbicide registered in dry bean controls many annual grass and broadleaf weeds, including nightshade, with limited crop rotation restrictions.
 Refer to the Raptor paragraph in the soybean section for information on application, adjuvant use, and restrictions. - E8.
-Reflex (fomesafen) may be labeled through ND Section 18 emergency labeling for control of several broadleaf weeds including nightshade and common ragweed.
-Apply Reflex POST at 0.75 pt/A with NIS at 0.25 to 0.5% v/v or oil adjuvant at 0.5 to 1% v/v.
+Reflex (fomesafen) at 0.75 pt/A applied POST with NIS at 0.25 to 0.5% v/v or oil adjuvant at 0.5 to 1% v/v controls many broadleaf weeds.
 Oil adjuvant may increase weed control but also increases risk of dry bean injury.
 Refer to the Flexstar paragraph in the soybean section for information on application and adjuvant use and restrictions.